pachli/pachli-android/docs/contributing/translate.md

 ## Choosing a component

-After signing in you should see a screen with at least two "Components"
+After signing in you should see a screen with multiple components.
+They correspond to the different modules Pachli is split in to.
+Broadly, there are "core" modules and "feature" modules.

-Choose either:

-- "UI strings" to change the text that appears in the application
+A "feature" module corresponds to a screen or set of screens that the user interacts with, while "core" modules contain code and UI strings that are common across Pachli.

+The modules have a ":" separated suffix which corresponds to where Pachli is available, either "F-Droid", "Google, "GitHub", or "Main" (if the module is not specific to one of those).

-- "Fastlane Metadata" to change the description and release notes
+The "Fastlane Metadata" module contains the description and release notes used in these stores.

+Choose a component to work on by clicking on it.

 This should load a table of active languages the component is being translated to, as well as some statistics for each language.